White Gold vs Yellow Gold: How Do They Differ?

 If we were to answer bluntly, then no. There is no difference in price and value.
 There’s a valid reason for that.

 There is no price difference between the gold content of yellow gold and white gold.
 Suppose there is a yellow gold ring made of 18 karats of pure gold mixed with other alloys.
-Let there be another gold ring (white gold) made up of the exact karat weight (18 karats) combined with alloys that are used to make white gold.
-As long as the karat weight in both the rings is the same, the price of both the rings would be almost identical.
+Let there be another gold ring (white gold) made up of the exact karat weight (18 karats) combined with alloys used to make white gold.
+As long as the karat weight in both rings is the same, the price of both rings would be almost identical.
 The reason for this is that gold is a valuable material; the other alloys used will hardly cause a big price difference.

-While saying that there is no significant difference in their price points, we don’t mean there isn’t any different.
+While saying that there is no significant difference in their price points, we don’t mean there isn’t any difference.
 A white gold ring might be a little more expensive.
 This is due to the manufacturing process and the presence of rhodium coating; which it needs to have because of the nickel present in it.

-Which Is More Durable And Easy To Maintain?
+Which Is More Durable and Easy to Maintain?